hd10-hd10/BitWardenProxMox/README.md

-# NOTE: This is for people using ProxMox and want to install Windows Server to run BitWarden.
+# This is guide is for people using ProxMox and want to install Windows Server to run BitWarden.
 ## Based off of [ZacksHomeLab's BitWarden Tutortial](https://github.com/ZacksHomeLab/BitWarden)